-BELOW IS A DESCRIPTION OF DISTRICT POSITIONS WHICH ARE OPEN FOR THE UPCOMING PANEL IN JANUARY
+BELOW IS A DESCRIPTION OF OPEN DISTRICT POSITIONS FOR THE UPCOMING PANEL IN JANUARY

 What is involved in the Group Records position?
 Basically, it is an easy job.
 It is my job to make sure that all district group information is kept current at the District, Area, and World Service levels.